0xSpaceShard/starknet-devnet/website/docs/postman.md

 Sending mock transactions from L2 to L1.
 Deployed L2 contract address `l2_contract_address` and `l1_contract_address` must be valid.

-L1 node is required to be running.
+A running L1 node is required for this operation.

 ```
 POST /postman/consume_message_from_l2